Skip to content

 2. SubagentStop hook — after each specialist agent completes work during execution, findings are evaluated.
 Critical findings pause execution.

-3. Explicit audit — ask Claude to run a security and quality audit.
+3. Explicit audit — ask for a security and quality audit.
 All relevant agents scan the current implementation.

 Command reference: /edikt:sdlc:audit